Interior Design Porto

 With only 10 rooms M Maison Particulière is a boutique hotel in the true sense of the word.
 In fact, it feels almost like staying in a private home.
-The size, the décor and the fact that you need to ring the bell, create a very intimate and exclusive ambiance.
+The size, the interior design and the fact that you need to ring the bell to gain access to this charming small hotel, both create a very intimate and exclusive ambiance.
 This feeling is further emphasized by a personalised breakfast service.
 Guests are asked the night before about their preferences and the time they wish to have their breakfast, which is then served on hand painted china at a family style dining table in a secluded area at the back of the house.
 Home made jams and fruits from the owner’s garden only add to that personal touch.

 Each of the 10 rooms is different and unique in design.
 Starting with the size and shape of the room, but also the colour scheme and décor.
 Our room was decorated with light coloured shabby chic style furniture and a steel blue and dark rose colour scheme.
 Beautiful antique maps and artwork adorned the blue walls.
 The headboard was upholstered with a floral fabric whilst the curtains featured a plaid pattern.
 The unusual mix of styles, colours and patterns, nonetheless create a harmonious overall look.

 The historic building that houses M Maison Particulière dates back to 1542.
 Located at the end of the famous Rua das Flores, a street that was originally built to connect the merchant’s area on the Douro river with the Roman Cathedral, the building is part of the UNESCO World Heritage.
 This area once buzzing with merchants, is once again rising to its former glory after decades of neglect.